Airbnb: Shaking up the Rental Industry?

 Yet a cloud of misunderstanding and organized resistance awaits Airbnb, VRBO and a host of other online driven short term rental intermediaries.
 Is everyone missing the point about 2019’s fast evolving rental market?

 A change in renter preference is hitting rentals markets in San Jose, Los Angeles, Phoenix, Las Vegas, Miami, Houston, New York, Toronto, Vancouver and in Sydney Australia amidst a shortage.
 That creates opportunities for realtors and property managers.

 Is Airbnb Stealing Rental Housing?

-That report from a coalition organization named Fairbnb also indicates that rules if were to be enforced today, Airbnb would have to remove about 8,241 properties from its website.
+That news report from a coalition organization named Fairbnb also indicates that rules if were to be enforced today, Airbnb would have to remove about 8,241 properties from its website.
 Fairbnb boldly believes this could solve the Toronto housing crisis.

 However, many (estimate 35%) of the listings are single rooms, not full apartments, condos, townhouses or detached houses.
 And if renters choose renting vs buying, does it actually reduce pressure on home prices?